-Insurance companies can do the same thing to send you a new offer to try and tempt you to switch policies with them.
+Insurance companies can do the same thing, to send you a new offer to attempt to tempt you to switch policies with them.
 The process might sound like a conflict of interest, but it’s perfectly legal according to the Fair Credit Reporting Act (FCRA).

 Prescreened Offers Based on Your Credit

 You might be pleasantly surprised to find out that the prescreened offers you receive are legitimately based on your credit profile.
 So if the terms look good and you need a new credit card or loan, this could be a good thing.

 Alternatively, you might not appreciate that your personal financial information is being used to make other people money, especially when it comes from you taking out new lines of credit.

 Both pros and cons come along with these types of prescreened offers, so keep reading and think about which ones hold a higher priority for you in your life.